BeyondNFT/sandbox/README.md

 This Sandbox aims to display the NFT code in a safe way for the **Viewer**.
 For Security reasons, the NFT Code is sandboxed in an iframe, using srcdoc.
 By default, only "allow-script", "allow-pointer-lock" and "allow-popups" are enabled.
 So no access to parent context or same origin stuffs (cookies, localStorage & co).
+`eval` and `alert` are also disabled.

 - [MDN iframe (see sandbox)](https://developer.mozilla.org/fr/docs/Web/HTML/Element/iframe)
 - [Play safely in a sandbox](https://www.html5rocks.com/en/tutorials/security/sandboxed-iframes/)

 _Idea (but only idea, this is risky and would need to be handled with a lot of care): Create a system of Permissions, allowing **Creators** to request some permissions that the **Viewer** would have to accept or decline._

+#### Process of the Sandbox

+The Sandbox internal processus is as follow :
+- Sandbox checks if `owner_properties` is set
+  - if yes and it's a string, then it will try to fetch and parse the result
+  - else it should be an object
+- Sandbox checks if code is provided in `data.interactive_nft.code` (not recommended - only use in dev mode)
+  - If not Sandbox will try to fetch code from `data.interactive_nft.code_uri` property
+  - else it won't run and trhow an error
+- Sandbox will load `data.interactive_nft.dependencies` in respective script and style tags
+- Sandbox will assign `owner_properties` to  `data.interactive_nft.properties`
+  - the result will be assigned to `window.context.properties` making it accessible to the javascript.
+- Sandbox will set `window.context.owner` to the provided owner property (or default to address(0))
+- - Sandbox will assign to `window.context.nft_json` the value of the current json file
+- Sandbox will execute the code

+#### Data access for dynamisme of the NFTs

+This way in your code's JavaScript you can access data as follow:
+- `window.context.nft_json` contains all the NFT data (name, description, attributes, image, ...)
+- `window.context.owner` contains the NFT Owner address
+- `window.context.properties` contains the configurable properties

 ## Dynamic and Interactive how?